EquiticeDaRandomBoi/celeste-wasm/how.md

 Here's a fun issue - one of the mods tries to RuntimeDetour a function that's so small that the bytes of our jump patch overflow the code buffer.
 For cases like these, we found out how to abuse mono's hot reload module to replace function bodies instead of directly modifying the memory.

-another one, apparently wasm .NET is just straight up broken in a lot of cases. it makes sense, it's a pretty niche thing. the main use case is the Blazor web framework, and no one really uses it, not even microsoft. here's [another .NET bug](https://github.com/dotnet/runtime/issues/112262) we had to work around
+Another one, apparently wasm .NET is just straight up broken in a lot of cases. it makes sense, it's a pretty niche thing. the main use case is the Blazor web framework, and no one really uses it, not even microsoft. here's [another .NET bug](https://github.com/dotnet/runtime/issues/112262) we had to work around

 But years later and no one really uses blazor, so despite a pretty good effort on the parts of the .NET maintainers the web support is best considered a beta.
 A not-insignificant amount of time was spent working around